go-spatial/tegola/docs/safari-expert-railway.md

 # Safari Expert Railway Deployment

+> **Development map delivery:** the active pilot is static PMTiles served by
+> `maps-worker-dev` from private R2.
+Frontends read
+> `https://maps-dev.meistercrm.com/v1/current.json`; they do not use the
+> Railway Router, `/map-assets`, or `/tegola` for normal proposal maps.

+The Railway instructions below are retained for the legacy Tegola fallback and break-glass rollback only.
+Do not add Southern or East pilot archives to the Router volume.
+To roll back the pilot, intentionally unset `VITE_MAP_MANIFEST_URL` in the development frontend build before redeploying.

 This repo tracks upstream Tegola, so Safari Expert deployment files are kept in separate `railway.*` and `deploy/railway/*` files to reduce fork-sync conflicts.

 ## Runtime